Planning your school trip

 Preferred Date:

-Risk Assessments
+Risk Assessments - Safety

 Getting assistance from the trip venue

 Before the trip, you will need to liaise with the people at the place you are intending to visit, to make sure that they understood what you require and to check whether they can help deliver the learning experience you need for your class.
 They often have information for you to be aware of, and sometimes forms you will need to sign.
 Most of the better school trip venues will offer free inspection visits.
-A lot of venues these days have websites that give virtual tours, show lots of photographs, and describe what they do really well, but you may need to see a venue with your own eyes to know whether or not it is suitable for your trip.
+A lot of venues these days have websites that give virtual tours, show lots of photographs, and describe what they do really well, but you may need to see a venue with your own eyes to know whether or not it is suitable for your class.

 Once you know where you are going, and what you are planning to do when you get there, you need to make notes, both for the guides or helpers, and for the children.
 Again, the best school trip venues will have worked with many school groups before yours.
 They will probably have a dedicated educational officer, and quite possibly the kinds of study materials that will help you plan your lessons.